Feb. 16, 2024 Milk Market Moos in Farmshine: SHRINKFLATING DAIRY — steep loss of dairy farms, down 40%, and much, much more

 When he looks back at how it all came together, Dieter told the NDS awards dinner crowd, it is obvious God’s hand was working through it because all the pieces came together even before he realized Farmshine would be born.
 He expressed sincere gratitude for all who had a hand in it, including those who saw something in him to encourage along the way.

-In her letter, Mary Shenk Creek of Palmyra Farms notes that, “Dieter and his staff address all aspects of the dairy industry from commercially producing milk to the purebred sector and including alternative niche market opportunities.
+In her letter, Mary Shank Creek of Palmyra Farms notes that, “Dieter and his staff address all aspects of the dairy industry from commercially producing milk to the purebred sector and including alternative niche market opportunities.
 They do a wonderful job of highlighting individuals and unique accomplishments to shine a light on the personal side of our industry.
 Dieter is not afraid to tackle controversial issues and takes great effort to show an unbiased report while allowing editorials that stimulate thought.”

 She sums up what so many feel, including me, having worked with Dieter on staff and in the later years as a freelance Farmshine contributor…